Nakshatra05/Whizzify_Eth/README.md

 2. **Quiz Generation**: The platform processes the content and generates quiz questions.
 3. **Fund Transfer**: Organizations transfer initial funds to Whizzify for rewarding participants.
 4. **Participant Engagement**: Participants take quizzes through the platform.
-5. **Instant Rewards**: Correct answers are rewarded instantly in participants' Freighter Wallets.
+5. **Instant Rewards**: Correct answers are rewarded instantly in participants' Ethereum wallets.

 Whizzify streamlines quiz creation and reward management, providing a comprehensive solution that enhances organizational efficiency and participant engagement.